defano/wyldcard/README.md

 Parts do not need to implement a handler for every message they might receive.
 Messages for which there are no handler are simply ignored.

+#### Multithreading in WyldCard

+Script execution in HyperCard was effectively single-threaded, but in WyldCard, up to eight scripts can execute simultaneously.
+This threading behavior is implicitly managed by WyldCard as there are no language constructs in HyperTalk to manage threads of execution.

+Each time WyldCard sends a message to a part (e.g., `mouseUp`) it attempts to execute that message's handler on one of the eight available threads.
+If all threads are currently busy executing other scripts, then execution of the handler will be enqueued for processing when one of the other scripts completes.
+Any messages generated in the execution of the handler will execute on the same thread as that handler.
+In other words, only messages produced by WyldCard are multi-threaded; once a script starts executing, all messages and functions it sends/invokes are single-threaded.

 ### Message passing order

 Messages automatically traverse a _message passing hierarchy_: If a part receives a message and does not have a handler to handle it (or, if its handler invokes the `pass` command), then the message is forwarded to the next part in the sequence.